srobe/fluid_react/README.md

   ```
   - The backend runs on port `5001`.
   - The combined app is accessible at `http://localhost:5002`.
-  - Uncomment the frontend section in `docker-compose.yml` if you wish to run the frontend through Docker.

 ## Deployment

 - **Frontend with Sample JSON**: The frontend can run independently from the backend using the sample JSON files located in `frontend/public/data`.
+Follow [Step 4](#4-starting-up-the-frontend-react) to initiate the frontend.

-- **Frontend with Backend**: For live updates, first follow Step 3 (Setting up Backend), then open a new terminal window and follow Step 4 (Setting up Frontend).
+- **Frontend with Backend**: For live updates, first follow [Step 3](#3-starting-up-the-backend-flask) (Startting up the Backend), then open a new terminal window and follow [Step 4](#4-starting-up-the-frontend-react) (Starting up the Frontend).
+Updates should occur when a file is changed.
+The current browser page may need to be reloaded for the change to be reflected.

 - **When to Use Docker**: Docker is a container that builds an independent environment based on `frontend/package.json` and `backend/environment.yml`.
 Before pushing changes to the main branch, make sure the app runs as expected in Docker.
+Follow [Step 5](#5-using-docker-optional) to run the combined app in Docker.

 ## Directory Structure

 ```